-The TIP may be revised between formal development cycles following the policies adopted in Step 1.
+The TIP may be revised between formal development cycles following the policies adopted in step 1.
 For any revision, air quality conformity must be considered.
 Typically, revisions are either of a policy or administrative nature.
-DRCOG has an agreement with CDOT that DRCOG's public involvement and notification procedures will meet the requirements for CDOT's project amendments.
+DRCOG has an agreement with CDOT that the public involvement/notification procedures of DRCOG will meet the requirements for CDOT's project amendments.

 Policy amendments entail significant changes that require public review and adoption by the DRCOG Board through the transportation committee process.
-The TIP policies of Step 1 define the types of revisions that might require policy amendments.
+The TIP policies of step 1 define the types of revisions that might require policy amendments.
 Examples from the current policy include:

-- changing a project's funding by more than \$5 million during the TIP's first four years - deleting a project, or deferring it, from the first four years of the TIP, or - adding a project such that a new conformity evaluation would be required.
+- changing a project's funding by more than \$5 million during the TIP's first four years - deleting a project, or deferring it from the first four years of the TIP, or - adding a project such that a new conformity evaluation would be required.